home-assistant/home-assistant.io/source/_posts/2024-03-04-dashboard-chapter-1.markdown

 2. [a design grid system](#the-grid-system), and
 3. [a “Z-Grid” auto-rearranging pattern](#drag-and-drop-rearrangement-of-cards-and-sections).

-Let's dive in to each solution one-by-one and see how they work together to make your dashboards easier to customize and use!
+Let's dive in each solution and learn how they work together to make your dashboards easier to customize and use!

 ## The new Sections view